jelastic-jps/mysql-cluster/texts/phpmyadmin-credentials-galera.md

   2. **Primary Keys**.
 Every table that is to be replicated must have an explicit primary key, either a single or a multi-column index.

 **Note**: Ignoring these requirements will result in replication failure.

+**Note**: "Check the database add-ons tab to be aware about extended functionality available".